No products in the cart.

-I’m not really a “my dog is my kid” person, but this little corker deserves a day of getting his party on.
-So far, he has spent the day with his friends rolling in the mud, enjoyed an all-windows-down car ride, scarfed an oatmeal and apple breakfast fit for a king, and is currently sunning on the deck.
-Not too shabby.
+So far, he has spent the morning with his friends rolling in the mud, enjoyed an all-windows-down car ride, scarfed an oatmeal and apple breakfast fit for a king, and is currently sunning on the deck.
+Not too shabby!

 Thor had a pretty tough puppyhood medically, and because there are some lingering issues and dietary restrictions, I don’t typically stray far from his regular food – all the more reason to do something extra special today.
-So, I combined a few recipes I found online, made some substitutions, added a couple of his favorite things, and came up with this.

-Not only does he looovvvvve them, but the sweet potato and rice flour are also great stomach soothers.
+Not only does he looovvvvve them, but the sweet potato and rice flour are also great puppy stomach soothers.
 Heads up: if you don’t want to puree the sweet potato, you can use organic pumpkin instead.

 Makes: 6 Pupcakes